Most of us turn to music for comfort and warmth, a somewhat elusive goal in a cold world.

 These are a compromise between roundwound and flatwound with partially square individual wires.
 However, they are less common.

-The jazz guitarists tend to favor flatwound strings because they usually prefer warmth over brightness, clarity over sustain, and often do not perform bends.
+Jazz guitarists tend to favor flatwound strings because they usually prefer warmth over brightness, clarity over sustain, and often do not perform bends.

 The Elixir Company transformed the guitar industry by introducing coated strings, which involved using a micro-thin polymer coating to cover the strings.
 The barrier protects the metal from damaging substances like sweat, dirt, dust, skin, and oil.